Wallasey: Later growth and the 20th century

 Because of its docks and proximity to Liverpool, parts of the area suffered aerial bombing in 1940–41.
-After the Second World War, the popularity of New Brighton as a seaside resort declined dramatically, as did the use of the docks, and Wallasey gradually became more obviously a residential suburb for Liverpool, Birkenhead and the other towns in the area.
+After the Second World War, the popularity of New Brighton as a seaside resort declined dramatically, as did the use of the docks, and Wallasey gradually became more obviously a residential suburb for Liverpool, Birkenhead, and the other towns in the area.

 The Beatles played some of their first shows outside Liverpool at the Grosvenor Ballroom in Liscard in 1960, and over the next few years also played several times at the Tower Ballroom in New Brighton.
 On 12 October 1962, they played there as the support act for Little Richard.
 Wallasey was also the home base of two other leading Merseybeat groups, the Undertakers featuring Jackie Lomax, and the Pressmen featuring Ritchie Prescott and Phil Kenzie who later became a successful saxophone soloist.

 The world's first passenger hovercraft service operated from July 1962 to September 1962 between Leasowe and Rhyl in North Wales.
-Local MP Ernest Marples was responsible as Minister of Transport (1959–64) for introducing parking meters, yellow lines and seat belt controls to the UK.
+Local MP Ernest Marples was responsible as Minister of Transport (1959–64) for introducing parking meters, yellow lines, and seat belt controls to the UK.

 The "Solar Campus" on Leasowe Road was the first building in the world to be heated entirely by solar energy.
-It was formerly St George's Secondary School, and was built in 1961 to the designs of Emslie Morgan.
+It was formerly St George's Secondary School, and was completed in 1961 to the designs of Emslie Morgan.
 The solar panels on this establishment have since been removed due to high costs and has been renamed.

 Wallasey was struck by an F1/T3 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

+Governance

+There is one main tier of local government covering Wallasey, at metropolitan borough level: Wirral Council.
+The council is a member of the Liverpool City Region Combined Authority, which is led by the directly-elected Mayor of the Liverpool City Region.
+Wallasey gives its name to the Wallasey constituency, which has been held since the 1992 general election by Angela Eagle of the Labour Party.